Gas Collection System Operations

 Making gas collection actually work

-Unfortunately, many landfill gas collection systems fail to perform as designed because monitoring and maintenance requirements are flawed, missing key issues like making sure liquid doesn’t accumulate in pipes.
+Unfortunately, many systems fail to perform as designed because monitoring and maintenance requirements are flawed, missing key issues like making sure liquid doesn’t accumulate in pipes.
 Worse, current regulations rely on an honor system.
 As a result, liquid blockages, gas collection system downtime and malfunctions often go undetected for months, allowing fugitive emissions to persist.

 The Problem: Gas Collection Systems Perform Poorly, with little Oversight

 Gas collection efficiency at landfills can vary widely.
 Direct measurement surveys have shown some facilities collect less than 30% of the methane they generate, while others collect more than 90%.
 In Maryland, reported collection efficiencies in 2017 ranged from 5% to 95%, with an average efficiency of 59%.
-Nesser et al. (2024) compared LMOP26 and GHGRP data with satellite methane observations for 38 landfills, revealing an average gas recovery efficiency of 50% (ranging from 33% to 54%).
+Nesser et al. (2024) compared LMOP and GHGRP data with satellite methane observations for 38 landfills, revealing an average gas recovery efficiency of 50% (ranging from 33% to 54%).
 At the six facilities among the top 10 methane- producing landfills, the study found a mean gas recovery efficiency of only 33%.

-EPA’s enforcement found chronic compliance issues with landfills’ “Failure to properly design, install, operate, and maintain the gas collection and control system.”
-Worse, their recent Increasing Landfill Gas Collection Rates White Paper shows that even “compliant” sites may leak large amounts of methane because gas collection wells are flooded, shut off, poorly balanced, with infrequent tuning or monitoring.
+EPA’s enforcement found chronic compliance issues, detailing a “failure to properly design, install, operate, and maintain the gas collection and control system.”
+Worse, even “compliant” sites may leak large amounts of methane because gas collection wells are flooded, shut off, poorly balanced, with infrequent tuning or monitoring.
 Manual checks performed monthly or quarterly cannot detect transient problems—vacuum losses, positive pressure events, or high liquid levels—that cause intermittent venting between inspections.
 Federal rules only require landfill gas systems to be checked once a month and gas components.
-Incredibly, federal rules require zero equipment leak detection and repair.
+Incredibly, federal rules do not require leak detection and repair on components.
 Yet components like valves, pumps, and connectors can leak methane, volatile organic compounds, and hazardous air pollutants.
+Additionally, the practice by landfills of leachate recirculation, intended to accelerate waste decomposition, increases moisture and methane generation rates, often overwhelms under-designed GCCS infrastructure.

 It does not have to be this way.
 Real-time monitoring, proactive maintenance and automated controls fix this problem by constantly tuning the system and catching issues immediately.